-Staff must not drink alcohol on company premises without express permission from the CEO.
+Staff must not drink alcohol on Organisation premises without express permission from a senior manager or director.

-Any member of staff who is found consuming alcohol on company premises without permission or is found to be intoxicated at work will normally face disciplinary action on the ground of gross misconduct under the company's disciplinary procedure.
+Any member of staff who is found consuming alcohol on Organisation premises without permission or is found to be intoxicated at work will normally face disciplinary action on the ground of gross misconduct under the Organisation's disciplinary procedure.